Animals & Society Certificate

 The Animals and Society certificate builds on a rapidly growing interdisciplinary field devoted to the critical examination and evaluation of the relationships between humans and nonhuman animals, whether historical or contemporary, factual, fictional, or symbolic, beneficial or detrimental.
 The program requirements emphasize scholarship from the social sciences and humanities, but include elective options in the natural sciences.
 The interdisciplinary approach helps students explore the complexities of animals’ lives, human-animal relationships, ethical and moral concerns about animals, representations of animals and humans, and the significance of animals in human evolution, history, and civilization.

 This certificate has an especially practical use for students in the social sciences and humanities who would like to pursue careers or interests related to wild or domesticated animals, but do not wish to become biologists, zoologists, or veterinarians.

-For a list of requirements and courses (including FERN 4700 (3) Encountering Animals) visit the Certificate Program in Animal Studies
+For a list of requirements and courses (including FREN 4700 (3) Encountering Animals) visit the Certificate Program in Animals & Society website

 Global Engineering Minor